 We offer CME benefits to assist our APPs with professional expenses, as well as fees associated with job-related continuing professional education such as seminars and conferences.

-- Advanced Practice Provider Grand Rounds are learning and networking opportunities for all APPs across UW Health, which offer CME credit either in person or via teleconference.
+- Advanced Practice Provider Grand Rounds are learning and networking opportunities for all APPs across UW Health, which offer CME credit via teleconference.
 Grand Rounds also are a great opportunity for our APPs to present an area of expertise to their colleagues or prepare for a larger conference or poster session.

 - Department/Division Grand Rounds are offered on a monthly and sometimes weekly basis to the faculty and providers within a respective department or division.
 Topics vary based on department/division and area of specialty and are offered for CME.